-4 Ridesharing and chauffer vehicle relativities
+4 Ridesharing and chauffeur vehicle relativities

-Ridesharing and chauffer vehicles were classified together under small public passenger vehicles until 30 June 2019 after which a new premium class was introduced separately for rideshare vehicles.
-There were 4,493 rideshare vehicles and 727 chauffer vehicles registered as at 31 December 2021.
+Ridesharing and chauffeur vehicles were classified together under small public passenger vehicles until 30 June 2019 after which a new premium class was introduced separately for rideshare vehicles.
+There were 4,403 rideshare metropolitan vehicles and 716 chauffeur vehicles registered over 21/22 on average.

-Figure 4.1 - Comparison of ridesharing and chauffer vehicles
+Figure 4.1 - Comparison of ridesharing and chauffeur vehicles

-We show the 90% confidence range for the chauffer and rideshare relativities, with the central line showing our central estimate.
+We show the 90% confidence range for the chauffeur and rideshare relativities, with the central line showing our central estimate.